 Unemployment benefits are not retroactive, so if you wait you may lose benefits.

-- Your personal details, together with your name, address, telephone number, and social security number;
+- Your personal details which includes your name, address, telephone number, and social security number.

-- Your registration number and work authorization if you’re not a US citizen.
+- Your alien registration number and work authorization if you’re not a US citizen.

-After enrolling your initial claim, you will obtain a Notice of Financial Determination, explaining benefits, eligibility and providing additional information.
+After lodging your initial claim, you will obtain a Notice of Financial Determination explaining benefits, eligibility and providing additional information.